 5. NO VIOLENCE

-I can also guarantee that hitting your kids will not change that behavior in the slightest.
-I believe that structure, proper discipline, teaching them good morals, leading by example, and educating them is all it takes.
+I can also guarantee that violence will not change that behavior in the slightest.

 Yes, it’s easier to slap them around and instill fear, but I think that is pretty pathetic if you ask me.

 We are the ones they look to for comfort, safety, and guidance.

 Teaching them to love and trust in the very people who are hurting them is not only confusing and harmful to their understanding of love, but it also teaches them to resolve conflict with violence.

 It is our duty to raise a decent human being and prepare them for the harsh realities of the world.